2025 India–Pakistan conflict: Impact

 Pakistani airspace was closed for 48 hours and all flights were cancelled.
 In Pakistani Punjab, schools and colleges were closed, and CIE examinations were cancelled in most of Pakistan.
 In India, at least 25 airports in the north and west were shut down until 10 May.
 The Indian Air Force took control of Srinagar Airport and civil operations were stopped for an indefinite period.

 The 2025 Indian Premier League transferred a match between Punjab Kings and the Mumbai Indians scheduled at Dharamsala on 11 May to Ahmedabad, citing the closure of Kangra Airport and other logistical issues caused by the ongoing tensions.
 Similarly, during the 2025 Pakistan Super League, a match between Karachi Kings and Peshawar Zalmi could not be played.
 On 9 May, both the tournaments were postponed because of worsening of the situation.

 More than 8,000 Twitter accounts were blocked in India.
-The Indian government also blocked several Pakistani YouTube channels along with six Bangladeshi channels' YouTube accounts under the section 69(A) of Information Technology Act, 2000 citing "threat to the national security or public discipline".
+The Indian government also blocked several Pakistani YouTube channels along with YouTube accounts of six Bangladeshi channels under the Section 69(A) of the Information Technology Act, 2000 citing a "threat to the national security or public discipline".
 This measure received protests from Bangladeshi government.
 X accounts of Chinese state-run media Xinhua News Agency and Global Times, and Turkish public broadcaster TRT World were also blocked in India.
 The Pakistan Telecommunication Authority blocked 79 Indian YouTube channels and websites citing "anti-Pakistan propaganda" which undermined "national unity".

 Stock markets in India and Pakistan experienced significant volatility through the week due to escalating geopolitical tensions, but rebounded sharply on 12 May following the ceasefire agreement.
 Reports that a Rafale had been downed were followed by a dip in the share price of Dassault Aviation, the manufacturer of the aircraft.
 Indonesia, which had placed outstanding orders for Rafales, announced that it was reconsidering its procurement plans and was evaluating China's J-10C fighter as an alternative.

 In China, a viral parody video mocking India over the reported downing of Rafale jets by Pakistani J-10C aircraft attracted significant attention, amassing millions of likes on Douyin and being reposted by Pakistan's Defence Ministry.
 The video was widely criticized as "racist and nationalistic", with commentators linking its popularity to rising Chinese nationalist sentiment.
 While the Chinese public embraced the incident as a win for domestic military tech, the Chinese government maintained diplomatic caution, urging both sides to exercise restraint amid regional tensions.